tu-studio/lac26_presentation/slides/00-all.md

 - The next contribution I want to present is Neural Proxies for Sound Synthesizers, a work mainly conducted by my colleague Paulo Combes
 - The question here was - how can we integrate non-differential synthesizers in deep learning pipelines for automatic synthesizer programming?
+- Because training neural networks requires differentiable operations to compute gradients for backpropagation - neural audio synthesis models like ddsp rely on differentiable synthesizers
+- However, many high-quality synthesizers are non-differentiable, which limits their integration in deep learning pipelines
+- To address this, Paulo proposed to use neural proxies - differentiable neural networks that mimic the behavior of non-differentiable synthesizers
+- For this, he uses an audio feature extraction model (g()) to extract features from the synthesizer output
+- Then he trains a neural network (f()) that maps the synthesizer parameters to the extracted features
+- In his paper you can find an extensive evaluation of different audio feature extraction models as proxy training representations
+- And analyzed the generalization from synthetic presets to hand-crafted presets
+- Finally, he evaluated the method on the task of synthesizer sound matching
+- So basically using the neural proxy (f()) to train a neural network that predicts synthesizer parameters for a target sound (e())

 ---